devTristan/genome/README.md

 Hello, Genome
 =============

-Note that this simple example will only work 66% of the time.
+Note that george will only say hello 66% of the time, depending on whether or not he likes you.

 	var genome = require('./genome');
 	var human = new genome();